 However, there’s still plenty of wireless options worth getting, and plenty of reason to get them.
 Here are some of the best.

-Editor’s note: This list of the best Wireless PC Gaming headsets was updated on September 22, 2020, to replace the Corsair Void RGB Elite Wireless with the Razer BlackShark V2 Pro.
+Editor’s note: This list of the best Wireless PC Gaming headsets was updated on April 5, 2021 to include the HyperX Cloud II Wireless and Logitech G Pro X Wireless.

-The HyperX Cloud Flight S is the best wireless PC gaming headset
+The HyperX Cloud II Wireless is the best wireless PC gaming headset

-The HyperX Cloud Flight S brings comfort and performance for a reasonable price.
-This wireless PC gaming headset also works with PlayStation 4, and if you’re going between those platforms it’s pretty much the best option out around—wireless or otherwise.
+The HyperX Cloud II Wireless brings comfort, performance, and that classic HyperX look for a reasonable price.
+This wireless PC gaming headset also works with PlayStation 5, and it’s one of the best options on either platform—wireless or otherwise.

 What you should know about Wireless PC Gaming headsets